-The glue used to attach extensions to your lashes can sometimes irritate your skin, causing redness or inflammation.
-In addition, poor application can clump some of your natural lashes together, making them feel like someone is constantly tugging on them.
+The lash glue used to attach extensions to your lashes can sometimes irritate your skin, causing redness or inflammation.
+In addition, poor application process can clump some of your natural lashes together, making them feel like someone is constantly tugging on them.
 This can also happen if the extensions are too long or heavy, weighing down the lash and pulling on the root.

 Do not speak ill of mascara!
 We know, it might sound like a sacrilege, but mascara can sometimes cause discomfort if your skin is sensitive or allergic to some of the chemicals it contains.

 Solution: Look for mascaras that are marked as ‘sensitive’ or ‘hypoallergenic’ or for labels which tell you that they’re free of nasty chemicals.
 Your best bet?
 Try our Heart Eyes Mascara which we're proud to say is free of all those troublesome sulphates and parabens.